Quiriguá: Economy

 The Motagua River flows down from the western Guatemalan highlands, and Quiriguá was ideally positioned to control the trade of uncut jade, the majority of which was found in the middle reaches of the Motagua Valley, as well as controlling the flow of other important commodities up and down the river such as cacao, which was produced as a local cash crop.
 Although cacao was produced for trade, maize remained the primary local crop due to its central role in the Maya diet.
 In addition, maize probably formed an important component in the site's tribute payments to its overlords at Copán, a city that was exhausting its own local resources.
 Although little jade has been recovered from the site, there is evidence for trade in obsidian originating from the Ixtepeque source situated near the upper reaches of the Motagua.

 In the Classic Period, the location of the site would have placed Quiriguá on a crossroads between the trading route from the highlands to the Caribbean coast and the route from Copán to the major cities of the Petén Basin.

 Known rulers

 As recorded on hieroglyphic inscriptions at Quiriguá, all dates are AD.
-Maya inscriptions for rulers sometimes include reference to a number ("hel-number" or count, named after its main glyph) that are believed to specify the position of that ruler in the sequence of dynastic succession to the rulership of the site.
-Thus a hel-number of five indicates the ruler was fifth in the line of dynastic succession.
+Maya inscriptions for rulers sometimes include reference to a number ("tzakbul-number" or count, named after its main glyph) that are believed to specify the position of that ruler in the sequence of dynastic succession to the rulership of the site.
+Thus a tzakbul-number of five indicates the ruler was fifth in the line of dynastic succession.